MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/create-json-file.md

     }
     ```

 1. Paste the commands into the elevated PowerShell window and then select **Enter** on the keyboard to run the commands.
-If the elevated PowerShell command window is not already signed into Intune, a **Sign in to your account** window appears.
+If the elevated PowerShell command window isn't already signed into Intune, a **Sign in to your account** window appears.
 Sign in with an Azure AD account that has access to Intune and the Autopilot profiles.

 1. Once signed into Intune, you may need to select **Enter** a second time to run the last command in the code block.

 1. Once all the commands have run successfully, the Autopilot profile(s) appears on the Desktop in a folder with the name of the Autopilot profile from Intune.
-If there are multiple Autopilot profiles, each profile will have its own folder on the Desktop.
-In each folder there will be a JSON file named **`AutopilotConfigurationFile.json`**.
+If there are multiple Autopilot profiles, each profile has its own folder on the Desktop.
+In each folder, there's a JSON file named **`AutopilotConfigurationFile.json`**.

 ## Next step: Create and distribute package for JSON file in Configuration Manager